-Zipf's law visualizations like those in Figure 10 are useful for diagnosing a power law distribution, but they are not particularly high-resolution.
-To take advantage of the temporal component of the data, Figure 11 plots the Gini coefficient in viewership monthly.
-The top panel calculates this statistic (where perfect equality in viewership that month would be a 0, and absolute concentration would be a 1) across all videos, while the bottom panel aggregates viewership numbers for all the videos by a given channel each month before calculating the Gini coefficient.
+distribution, but they are not particularly high-resolution.
+To take advantage of the temporal componet of the data, Figure 11 plots the Gini coefficient in viewership monthly.
+The top panel calculates this statistic (where equality in viewership that month would be a 0, and absolute concentration would be a 1) across all videos, while the bottom panel aggregates viewership numbers for all the videos by a given channel each month before calculating the Gini coefficient.

-The two panels show similar results in the first half of the time series: Viewership becomes more and more concentrated until a peak in the middle of 2012 and a gradual decline in inequality until 2015.
-This can be interpreted as evidence of the growing power of networked attention, driven primarily by the recommendation algorithm.
-Beginning in 2016, however, the trends diverge: The video-level inequality continues to decline over the next seven years, while the channel-level statistic levels off at an extremely high level of inequality.
+The two panels show similar results in the first half of the time series: viewership becomes more and more concentrated until a peak in the middle in 2012 and a gradual decline in inequality until 2015.
+This is likely to be evidence of the growing power of networked attention, driven primarily by the recommendation algorithm.
+Beginning in 2016, however, the trends diverge: the video-level inequality continues to decline over the next seven years, while the channel-level statistic levels off at an extremely high level of inequality.
 The former effect is almost mechanical in the number videos produced, the growth in which really took off in 2016.
 However, the trend in the bottom panel makes it clear that there is little democratization of attention away from the biggest channels.